 The True Test – I Paid For The Service

 I try a TON of online workouts for the blog as home-based fitness is a big part of what I write about.
-But rarely do any of these sites entice me to stay on past the free trial period.
+But rarely do any of these websites entice me to stay on past the free trial period.
 But Core Power Yoga stole my yogi heart when they incorporated weights and inspired me to move in a whole new way.
 I’m a convert now, and it’s a great compliment to my Lift 4 program that’s a combination of HIIT and weights.
 I love the contrast between yoga and HIIT, not to mention the results I’m starting to see.

 One thing I will note is that there aren’t a TON of classes on the platform yet, but I’m assuming they will continue to build out the library.
 For now, I recommend that you at least try the free 7-day trial and check out one of the Yoga Sculpt classes.
 You’re going to LOVE it.